 - An Action entity generates effects and may have pre-conditions before it can be executed.
 This Action can include transforming inputs into outputs, the process by which inputs are transformed into outputs.

 - An Asset entity specifies an object, person, or organization that performs an action, such as a system, subsystem, component, or element.

-- An Input/Output entity specifies the information, data, or object input to, trigger, or output from an Action entity.
+- An Input/Output entity specifies the matter, energy, and/or information input to, triggers (controls), or output from an Action.

 - A Conduit entity specifies the means for physically transporting Input/Output entities between Asset entities.
 It has limitations (attributes) of capability and latency.